huss-osman/devops-learning/06-aws/README.md

 ## Fundamentals

-The Fundamentals section focuses on building a strong understanding of AWS through **core cloud concepts and real-world infrastructure fundamentals**.
+The Fundamentals section focuses on understanding AWS through **core cloud fundamentals**.

 Rather than memorising services, the emphasis is on understanding: